 Analysis of Variance

-Results from analysis of variance indicate that location had a highly significant (p<0.001) effect on all traits studied indicating that the environment played a crucial role in the ultimate performance of rice genotypes.
+Results from analysis of variance indicate that location had a highly significant (p<0.001) effect on all traits studied, indicating that the environment played a crucial role in the ultimate performance of rice genotypes.
 Anova also indicated that genotype had a highly significant (p<0.001) effect on all traits except harvest index.
 This indicates that the rice variety used will determine the level of crop performance in the studied traits.
 Significant genotype effects also indicate that the rice genotypes evaluated had considerable differences in genetic constitution thus impacting their differential response to environmental changes.
 Furthermore, genotype by location interaction effects were highly significant (p<0.001) for all traits which entails that the performance of rice genotypes in the experiment differed across sampled environments (Table 2).
 In their study on genotype by environment interactions among rice genotypes in yield and related traits, Huang et al (2021) also established significant genotype, environment and genotype by environment interactions among eighty-nine rice genotypes for yield and related traits.

 Table 2: Mean Squares from Analysis of Variance